 Oh, Amsterdam.
 This city is definitely a special place.
 Step off the train, and inhale the sweet smell of…weed?
-Yes, this smell seems to be literally everywhere in the city.
+Yes, the “weed smell” seems to be literally everywhere in the city.
 But no fear, even if you don’t partake, Amsterdam has plenty of awesome things to offer.
 Check out my guide for top things to do in Amsterdam (that don’t involve drugs!)

 If you’ve spent any time on social media (or basically not lived under a rock), you know that you have to visit the I Amsterdam sign at the Rijksmuseum.
 Be warned: it will feel like you and literally every other tourist in Amsterdam will be trying to climb the sign at the same time.
 It’s ok to give up and not climb it.

-While you’re over there, take a look at the Rijksmuseum –you can even get priority entrance in advance to make your life easier.
+While you’re over there, take a look at the Rijksmuseum –you can even get schedule your tour in advance to make your life easier.
 Also, make sure to check out the pedestrian walkway on your way to the sign.
 I rushed through the first time, but it’s actually really cool architecturally.

 Do yourself a favor and order some Dutch pancakes…you can find them sweet or savory throughout the city.
 I personally opted for sweet ones with apples and cinnamon and felt like I had died and gone to heaven.
 This is definitely one of the top things to do in Amsterdam.